 This is a blog about (mostly rock/indie/alternative/techno) music and my life in and around it.

-Besides the regular reviews and interviews, Backstage Rider is about history lessons, cult heroes, crazy characters, loud gigs, silly decisions, awesome albums, dumb conversations, fun chats and the musicians or DJs that make the songs that make the whole world (or at least record-store clerks in ironic t-shirts) sing.
-I’m a music writer and photographer, and have also written and shot photos for Consequence of Sound, The Guardian, NME.com, Vancouver Sun and others.
+Besides the regular reviews, photo galleries and interviews, Backstage Rider is about history lessons, cult heroes, crazy characters, loud gigs, silly decisions, awesome albums, dumb conversations, fun chats and the musicians or DJs that make the songs that make the whole world (or at least record-store clerks in ironic t-shirts) sing.
+I’m a music writer and photographer, and have also written and shot photos for Consequence of Sound, The Guardian, NME.com, Drowned in Sound, Vancouver Sun and others.